Credit Unions and Bankruptcy: What You Need To Know

-If you bank with a credit union, you may wonder how a bankruptcy will affect your membership.
+If you bank with a credit union, or looking to open a new bank account, you may wonder how a bankruptcy will affect your membership.
 When credit union members file for bankruptcy, can they still bank with the credit union?
 Do traditional banks and credit unions respond differently when members file for bankruptcy?

 If you’re considering filing for bankruptcy, and your checking account, car note, mortgage payment, or credit cards are held with a credit union, our Las Vegas bankruptcy attorneys share your options.

 We can help you get the best outcome from your bankruptcy filing.
-Contact a bankruptcy attorney today with a price match guarantee.
+Contact a bankruptcy attorney today.

 How Are Credit Unions and Banks Different?